stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

 In this article, we'll walk you through the common causes for data discrepancies and how to diagnose them.

-{% include important.html content="Note that working through this guide is required before support can begin investigating a data discrepancy.
+{% include important.html type="single-line" content="Working through this guide is required before support can begin investigating a data discrepancy.
 We understand how frustrating and urgent missing or incorrect data can be, but to effectively troubleshoot a discrepancy, we need your help narrowing down the possible causes." %}

 ---